thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 These experiments utilize the [DeepLesion](https://nihcc.app.box.com/v/DeepLesion) dataset released by the [National Institute of Health](https://www.nih.gov/news-events/news-releases/nih-clinical-center-releases-dataset-32000-ct-images) in 2018.
 The modeling task entails detecting and localizing the bounding boxes of abdominal lesions for individually labeled CT slices.

 ## Results
-After several days of training on a single 2080 Ti, there was some evidence of generalization to the validation split (prediction is yellow, ground truth is green):
+After several days of training on a single 2080 Ti, there was some evidence of generalization to the validation split:

 > ![Figure 1](images/initial_localization.png)
-***Figure 1***
+***Figure 1.
+The ground truth (physician's judgment) is in yellow, and the model's prediction is in green.***

 The model appears to be making mistakes characteristic of non-experts by inaccurately localizing the lesion to any "lesion-like" blob, such as a cross section of intestine or aorta.
 This may be due to the erroneous inclusion of labeled lymph nodes, which are said by the dataset authors to comprise only a "small proportion" of the examples.
 Instances where the model fails to localize to anything remotely lesion-like (top left) suggest these examples may be more challenging than those in the training split.